DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Preparing the cube data

-In this tutorail the cube data is arranged differently compared to the previous ones - we don’t have separate vertex and index buffers, the mesh shader reads the data from the buffer directly.
+In this tutorial the cube data is arranged differently compared to the previous ones - we don’t have separate vertex and index buffers, the mesh shader reads the data from the buffer directly.
 We keep all data in a constant buffer because we only have one small mesh.
 However, a real application should use a structured or an unordered access buffer.